-Likely regenerates from seedbank and vigorous root system after fire (much like old grape vines).
+Likely regenerates from the seedbank and vigorous root system after fire (much like old grape vines).

 Cissus – is derived from the Greek word kissos (κισσος), meaning “ivy”

-antarctica – “regions around the South Pole”.
-Antarctica means “opposite to the Arctic” (Gk. ἀνταρκτική) – basically referring to Australia as this plant is only found in Australia.
+antarctica – meaning “regions around the South Pole”.
+Antarctica means “opposite to the Arctic” (Greek: ἀνταρκτική) – basically referring to Australia as this plant is only found in Australia.

-Not considered at risk in the wild – very common.
+This species is not considered to be at risk in the wild – very common.